 Story

-Over the next year I will be running the London Marathon and the Amsterdam Marathon to raise money and awareness for the Tuberous Sclerosis Association (TSA).
+I’m running the London Marathon to raise money and awareness for the Tuberous Sclerosis Association — a charity that does an incredible amount to support families like mine.

-My second son, Elijah, who is now 18 months old, was diagnosed with Tuberous Sclerosis Complex (TSC) around a year ago after suffering seizures.
-Like many families affected by TSC, our lives are filled with hospital visits, constant scans, and endless appointments.
-For families like ours, the hardest part is the uncertainty — not knowing how TSC will affect your child as they grow.
+My second son, Elijah, is 2 years old.
+He was diagnosed with Tuberous Sclerosis Complex (TSC) at just 6 months old after suffering seizures.
+Since then, life has become a cycle of hospital visits, scans, and appointments.
+The hardest part is the uncertainty — not knowing how it will affect him as he grows.

-TSC is a rare genetic condition that causes growths (tumours) to develop in different parts of the body, most often the brain, kidneys, heart, skin, eyes and lungs.
-It can lead to epilepsy, PKD, autism, learning difficulties, and other serious health issues.
-No two people are affected in quite the same way, which makes it unpredictable and extremely hard to diagnose.
+TSC is a rare genetic condition that causes tumours to develop in different parts of the body, often the brain, kidneys, heart, skin, eyes, and lungs.
+It can lead to epilepsy, autism, learning difficulties, and other serious health issues.
+No two cases are the same, which makes it unpredictable and difficult to diagnose.

-I am running these marathons as a father, because it’s something practical I can do.
-I can’t change what my son is facing, but I can try to raise awareness and funds to support the people who are fighting to make life better for families like mine, today and in the future.
+I’m running the London Marathon as a dad, because it’s something I can do.
+I can’t change what Elijah is facing, but I can support the people who are helping families like ours every single day.

 Thank you.